shivv1956/de-capstone-team2/README.md

 - Database Link : [Database](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver17&tabs=ssms)

 - Total of 31 tables to create and load, and we as a team executed for 9 tables.
-[Script Link](./Data%20Setup/instawdbdw.txt)
+There are also 5 views, 2 UDF's [Script Link](./Data%20Setup/instawdbdw.txt)

     - Tables (Created, loaded data, primary key and foreign key constraints):